 The small islands of Santa Fe, Bartolomé, Bachas (part of Santa Cruz), Seymour and South Plaza are near Santa Cruz and can be visited on day trips.
 They receive the most visitors because you can see some of the most distinctive wildlife.
 It is possible to visit Isabela by motorboat but, at 5 to 6 hours, this a long trip.

+Both the Eastern and Western islands have spectacular wildlife and unique species.
 The eastern islands are the oldest - at 4-5 million years - and are more eroded by wind and water with effusive (non-explosive) volcanic eruptions about every 5 years.
 You can no longer see the volcanic domes on these islands and, as a result, the vegetation and wildlife are very different to that on the western islands.
-There is better snorkeling and water activities on these islands.
+There is arguably better snorkeling and water activities on these islands.
 Española and San Cristobal are the main eastern islands.
 Other islands often included in the eastern island loops include, Santa Cruz (where cruises depart from), Rábida (central), Bartolomé (central) and Genovesa (north).

 The western islands are younger - between 2-3 million years - and have more frequent volcanic activity than the eastern islands, which is reflected in the landscape.
 All of the species inhabiting the western islands are endemic.
 The western islands are more isolated from the others and a thus only visited by larger vessels that can make the journey faster.
 Western islands include Isabela, the island with the largest land mass, and Fernandina.

-Española – Albatros, Blue-footed boobies, Nazca (masked) boobies and Galapagos hawks.
-In December adult Marine Iguanas become brightly colored.
+Española – Albatros, Blue-footed boobies, Nazca (masked) boobies and Galapagos hawks

-Isabela – Whales and dolphins can be spotted off the Western coast in July.
-There is also good snorkeling to see tropical fish and penguins.
-Other species include: Galapagos Penguins, land Iguanas and finches.
+Isabela – Whales and dolphins off the Western coast in July; Galapagos Penguins, land Iguanas and finches

 January – Sea Turtles arrive at beaches to lay eggs.
 Land birds begin nesting.